What’s a good

 Major cases of serial correlation (a Durbin-Watson statistic well below 1.0, autocorrelations well above 0.5) usually indicate a fundamental structural problem in the model.
 You may wish to reconsider the transformations (if any) that have been applied to the dependent and independent variables.
 It may help to stationarize all variables through appropriate combinations of differencing, logging, and/or deflating.

-In some cases, the problem with the residual distribution is mainly due to one or two very large errors.
+In some cases, the problem with the error distribution is mainly due to one or two very large errors.
 Such values should be scrutinized closely: are they genuine (i.e., not the result of data entry errors), are they explainable, are similar events likely to occur again in the future, and how influential are they in your model-fitting results?
 If they are merely errors or if they can be explained as unique events not likely to be repeated, then you may have cause to remove them.
 In some cases, however, it may be that the extreme values in the data provide the most useful information about values of some of the coefficients and/or provide the most realistic guide to the magnitudes of forecast errors.
 (Return to top of page.)